-Created in the Tax Cuts and Jobs Act of 2017, Opportunity Zones is a new federal program that provides tax incentives for investments in new businesses and commercial projects in low-income communities.
+Created in the Tax Cuts and Jobs Act of 2017, Opportunity Zones is a federal program that provides tax incentives for investments in new businesses and commercial projects in low-income communities.
 On April 2018, Mayor Bowser nominated 25 census tracts to be Opportunity Zones.
-The U.S. Department of Treasury certified these tracts on May 18, 2018.
+The U.S. Department of Treasury certified these tracts on May 18, 2018

 DC's Opportunity Zones